buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 \<data modeling\> collection of entity data type instances.

-Note 1 to entry: In scope of this standard models are populations of the ISO 16739-1 schema.
+Note 1 to entry: In scope of this document models are populations of the schema.

 [SOURCE ISO 10303-11:2004, 3.3.16, modified - Note 1 to entry added]